virtual-labs/exp-ferranti-effect-dei/experiment/experiment-name.md

-## To study the Ferranti Effect of transmission line/cable.
+## Study of the Ferranti Effect in a Transmission Line or Cable